[Last updated 29th December, 2018]

 That means T3 levels can be low, yet TSH will remain in the normal range.

 These variables are just the tip of the iceberg, but highlight why TSH is not completely reliable on its own.
 Considering the pituitary gland (which produces TSH) is unique in its function, it makes sense that some metabolic processes and outside stressors can influence TSH activity.

-This is something to discuss with your doctor if your TSH readings are high-normal, yet you still feel seriously unwell.
+This is something to discuss with your doctor if your readings are high-normal, yet you still feel seriously unwell.

 Summary: Several external stressors are known to influence TSH levels, independently of thyroid hormone levels.
 This means TSH on it’s own is not always a reliable indicator of thyroid health.

 TSH Tests at Home

 It’s not uncommon for doctors to skip over TSH testing if they do not believe there is a thyroid issue.